Free Walking Tour Berlin

 The Background

-In the aftermath of World War II, Germany was divided into four zones, each administered by a different Allied power: the United States, Soviet Union, United Kingdom, and France.
-The city of Berlin, located deep within the Soviet-controlled East Germany, was also divided into four sectors.
-Tensions ran high between the Soviet Union and the Western Allies as differing ideologies clashed.
+In the aftermath of World War II, Germany was divided into four zones, each administered by a different Allied power: and includes United States, Soviet Union, United Kingdom and France.
+The capital city also Berlin, located in the middle of the Soviet East Germany, was also divided into four parts.
+The WWII basic principle was based on antagonism between the USSR and Western Allies as two different systems competed with each other.

 The Blockade